-Compact Growth
+Compact growth

-The NPF signals the Government's intention to secure a more sustainable and compact urban development patterns into the future (NPO3a).
-For your county, at least 30% of all new homes targeted in settlements will need to be delivered within the existing built-up footprint through infill development and use of brownfield sites (NPO3c).
+The NPF signals the Government's intention to secure a more sustainable and compact urban development pattern into the future (NPO3a).
+For your county, at least 30% of all new homes targeted in settlements will be delivered within the existing built-up footprint through infill development and use of brownfield sites (NPO3c).

-In this regard, the RPOs under section 3.11 of the RSES are of particular relevance to your authority's core strategy, including the requirement to include specific objectives setting out the achievement of urban infill/brownfield development (RPO34) and to and to deliver at least 30% of all homes, targeted within settlements in your county, within their existing built-up footprints (RPO35).
+In this regard, the RPOs under section 3.11 of the RSES are of particular relevance to your authority's core strategy, including the requirement to include specific objectives setting out the achievement of urban infill/brownfield development (RPO34), and to and to deliver at least 30% of all homes, targeted within settlements in your county, within their existing built-up footprints (RPO35).

-It will be imperative for your authority's development plan to consider and ensure the practical implementation of the core strategy, including through active land management measures in accordance with the provisions of the NPF and the RSES, particularly the identification of opportunity sites for sensitive infill and redevelopment opportunities that hold a reasonable prospect of being actioned over the lifetime of the plan.
+It will be imperative for your authority's development plan to consider and ensure the practical implementation of the core strategy, including through active land management measures in accordance with the provisions of the NPF and the RSES.

 It is essential that the land use zoning proposed under your authority's development plan is consistent with compact growth objectives of the NPF and the RSES.
 Your authority's land use zoning should flow from a core strategy which is consistent with the provisions of the NPF and the NPF Implementation Roadmap.
 Land use zoning should also be based on an evidence-based housing occupancy rate for your county (and consistent with the NPF), informed by a Housing Need Demand Assessment (HNDA), and should be consistent with all relevant section 28 guidelines.
-Such Housing Need Demand Assessment should identify the level of housing expected to be delivered in the various urban and rural parts of the county, taking account of both historical trends and the policies above and informing the level of zoning requirements for residential development.
+Such Housing Need Demand Assessment should identify the level of housing expected to be delivered in the various urban and rural parts of the county, taking account of both historical trends and the policies above, and informing the level of zoning requirements for residential development.
 It is also very important that the plan resolves any legacy over-zoning issues in the making of the new plan.